mireshghallah/shredder-v2-self-supervised/README.md

 Note2: The noise added here is very aggressive, which means it has an extremely low SNR (0.0002), so it takes for the network a while to adjust.
 You can test smaller noise (by changing the initialization scale from 20 to 3 for example), and have a faster convergence.
 Also, during the first epochs, the network is trying to create the clustered representations, so you do not see any improvement in the accuracy.

-2. To sample from the trained noise and save activations for calculating the mutual information, run sample-for-mutual-info-alexnet.py.
-The results of this step are also provided, with the names: noisy-activation-4-laplace-MI.npy, original-activation-4-laplace-MI.npy,  and original-image-4-laplace-MI.npy which is over 100 mb (around 600mb) and we had to upload it to "https://ufile.io/jhz2d8r7"
+2. To run the sampling and test-time inference, and also save the representations needed fo calculating the mutual information, run "mutual_info_std20_self_lenet_nonsen.py".
+The results of this step are also provided, with the names: "noisy-activation-mutual_info-self-memory-uniform-std20-ep27.npy , original-activation-mutual_info-self-memory-uniform-std20-ep27.npy, original-image-mutual_info-self-memory-uniform-std20-ep27.npy ,original-labels-mutual_info-self-memory-uniform-std20-ep27.npy"

 3. To see the Mutual Info, you should first have the ITE toolbox cloned (https://bitbucket.org/szzoli/ite-in-python/src/default/).
-Then, run notebook "mutual_info_ITE-laplace-04.ipynb"
+Then, run notebook "mutual_info_ITE--self-super-memory-std20-experimental.ipynb".

 Please do not hesitate to contact me in case of any issues